-The Group is in the process of making an assessment of what the impact of these amendments and new standards is expected to be in the period of initial application.
+The Group is in the process of making an assessment of what the impact of these amendments is expected to be in the period of initial application.
 So far it has concluded that the adoption of them is unlikely to have a significant impact on the consolidated financial statements.